Peyton Place (TV series): Season 5 (1968–1969)

 Ed Nelson remains the show's lead actor following Dorothy Malone's departure near the end of Season Four; Elizabeth Walker (Carolyn) and Barbara Rush (Marsha) are added to the opening credits.
 The final season revolves largely around Michael Rossi and Marsha Russell, but also around Rodney Harrington's painful try at recovering from paralysis, Jill and Joe, and African-American neurosurgeon Harry Miles (Percy Rodriguez) who is hit with an unexpected family crisis involving his young son.

-Michael offers Jill a nursing job while Carolyn becomes more serious with young bandleader Jeff.
+Michael offers Jill a nursing job while Carolyn becomes more serious with young bandleader Jeff Kramer (John Findlater).
 Joe objects to Norman and Rita having custody of baby Kelly.
 Rod isn't comfortable with his therapist.
 Tom plans to divorce Susan.
 Norman is concerned about Betty turning to Steven for comfort as Rod's recovery continues painfully.
 Carolyn learns a truth about her parents' marriage the hard way, when she discovers father Fred is dating a much younger woman, Donna.
 Betty criticizes Norman for not trusting her.
 Tom walks out of the ministry and goes to work on a fishing boat.
 Marsha admits to Carolyn she knew about Fred and Donna before she divorced Fred, but Carolyn blames her mother for the affair.
 Susan threatens to claim Tom and Jill had an affair if Tom tries divorcing her.
 Judge Chester reveals Jill leaving the Winter home wasn't the reason he awarded custody of Kelly to Norman and Rita.

 Rod fears Betty no longer wants to be with him.
 Michael persuades reluctant Jill to take a job as a nurse's aide in training to become a full nurse.
 Fred admits to Carolyn his affair began after the day he feared he no longer loved Marsha.
 Susan threatens to ruin Tom unless he takes her back.
 Joe can't admit he still has feelings for Jill—even as he accuses Tom falsely of hiding her and beats him viciously.
 Marsha tries to convince Carolyn her father is the reason for the divorce.
 Betty goes to work at the Harrington brothers' motorcycle shop.
 Harry tries to convince Rod to find his will to use his slowly recovering body again.
 Joe frets over his relationship with baby Kelly.
 Marsha tries to break things off with Michael because of Carolyn's disapproval.
 Michael concurrently fears Rod is now pushing himself too hard to recover.
 Harry and his wife Alma (Ruby Dee) fear their son, Lew (Glynn Turman) doesn't want to come home, but they soon prepare for his arrival.